 In a 30-year study of over 800 patients by the Mayo Clinic, Rochester, Minnesota, U.S.A. scientists found that optimists had better health and lived significantly longer than others.

-The researchers also found that optimists coped better with stress and therefore, less likely to develop depression.
+The researchers also found that optimists coped better with stress and therefore, were less likely to develop depression.

 Other benefits of optimism include: